HBAR entropy of Infalling Atoms into a GUP-corrected Schwarzschild Black Hole and equivalence principle: Atom-Field Interaction Hamiltonian

 \section{Atom-Field Interaction Hamiltonian}

 We now formulate the interaction between a two-level atom and a massless scalar field propagating in the GUP-corrected Schwarzschild geometry.
+We model the atom as a point-like two-level system, an approximation justified by the fact that the atom's physical size (typically on the order of angstroms) is negligible compared to the characteristic length scale over which the background curvature varies near the horizon of an astrophysical black hole (on the order of kilometers).
 The atom's internal degrees of freedom are represented by the ground state $\ket{g}$, the excited state $\ket{e}$, and the associated ladder operators $\zeta = \ket{g}\bra{e}$ and $\zeta^\dagger = \ket{e}\bra{g}$.
 The field is quantized into modes characterized by frequency $\nu$, with annihilation operator $\widehat{b}_\nu$.
 In the interaction picture, the dipole-type coupling between the atom and the scalar field mode $\Psi_\nu(t,r)$ is governed by the Hamiltonian

-where $\mathcal{G}$ is a dimensionless coupling constant assumed to be small, $(t(\tau),r(\tau))$ parameterize the atom's radial geodesic trajectory, and $\Omega$ represents the energy gap between the atomic states.
+where $\mathcal{G}$ is a dimensionless coupling constant assumed to be small, H.c. is hermitian conjugate, $(t(\tau),r(\tau))$ parameterize the atom's radial geodesic trajectory, and $\Omega$ represents the energy gap between the atomic states.
 This Hamiltonian allows processes such as spontaneous emission (atom excitation with photon emission) and stimulated absorption (atom de-excitation with photon absorption).

 Using first-order perturbation theory, we calculate the amplitude for the atom to transition from the initial ground state with no field excitation, $\ket{g,0}$, to the excited atomic state accompanied by one scalar quantum emitted into mode $\nu$, denoted as $\ket{e,1_\nu}$.
 This transition amplitude is given by